Mustafizur Rahman Siddiqi: Social work

 M. R. Siddiqi was also known for his social work.
-He joined the Lions movement in the then East Pakistan when it was founded in 1958 and became President of Chittagong Lions Club.
-When a devastating cyclone and tidal bore hit the coastal areas of Chittagong (Halishahar, Kattali and Sitakunda) in 1960, it was under his leadership that a massive relief operation was undertaken, for which he was awarded "The Lions Humanitarian Award", the most prestigious in Lions International, and was also made an honorary "International Counselor".
+He joined the Lions movement in the then East Pakistan when it was founded in 1958 and became president of Chittagong Lions Club.
+When a devastating cyclone and tidal bore hit the coastal areas of Chittagong (Halishahar, Kattali, and Sitakunda) in 1960, it was under his leadership that a massive relief operation was undertaken, for which he was awarded "The Lions Humanitarian Award", the most prestigious in Lions International, and was also made an honorary "International Counselor".
 Through his initiative a separate provisional Lions District 305E (Pakistan) was formed in 1962, with him elected as the first District Governor.

-In 1966, Siddiqi formed the "Chittagong Lions Foundation", the first such Foundation in the history of Lionism.
+In 1966, Siddiqi formed the "Chittagong Lions Foundation", the first such foundation in the history of Lionism.
 The Chittagong Lions Eye Hospital (the foundation stone was laid by Siddiqi on 5 January 1963) was initiated by the Lions of South East Asia and Indo-Pak Sub-continent.
 Subsequently, The Bangladesh Lions Foundation and The Lions Eye Hospital at Agargaon, Dhaka were established in 1983, again under the chairmanship of Siddiqi.
 After the emergence of Bangladesh in 1972, Siddiqi again took the lead in organising the Lions Clubs.
 He served as District Governor of District 315E from 1972 to 1974, and together with his friend, Deputy District Governor Mohammed Khaled, he re-organized and formed new clubs all over Bangladesh.
 He was the Forum Chairman of "The 17th Africa and South West Asia Lions International Forum" held in Dhaka in 1989.

 Other organisations

-Apart from Lions, he was President of OISCA (Bangladesh Chapter), Chairman of Under-Privileged Children Education Programme (UCEP) and Founder of Latifa Siddiqi Girls College and Girls High School of Kumira, Sitakunda.
-He held many leadership positions in associations and organisations of various types, including presidency of Insurance Association of Pakistan, Metropolitan Chamber of Commerce and Industry, Bangladesh Aushad Shilpa Samity.
-He was also the founder President of Bangladesh Japan Friendship Society.
-He was the Governor of Bangladesh Chamber of Industries, which he helped to established in 1985.
+Apart from Lions, he was president of OISCA (Bangladesh Chapter), chairman of the Under-Privileged Children Education Programme (UCEP), and founder of Latifa Siddiqi Girls College and Girls High School of Kumira, Sitakunda.
+He held many leadership positions in associations and organisations of various types, including presidency of the Insurance Association of Pakistan, Metropolitan Chamber of Commerce and Industry, and Bangladesh Aushad Shilpa Samity.
+He was also the founder president of the Bangladesh Japan Friendship Society.
+He was the governor of the Bangladesh Chamber of Industries, which he helped to establish in 1985.

 Personal life

 Mustafizur Rahman Siddiqi was married to Begum Latifa Siddiqi, eldest daughter of industrialist and former Pakistani minister A.K Khan.

-He had 5 sons altogether: Feisal Siddiqi (Bogey), Kamel Siddiqi (Kamel), Shams Siddiqi (Jojo), Amer Siddiqi (Gucchu), and Omar Siddiqi (Sodi).
-He was also the grandfather of Miraan Rahman Siddiqi renowned Politician and Businessman from Bangladesh.

-Mustafizur's fourth son, Amer Siddiqi (Gucchu), married Saifa Rahman, the only daughter of former finance minister Saifur Rahman.